philipe77/exercises-motivation/README.md

 # FitnessExercises

-This project was generated Angular version 10.0.0.
-This was Integrated with REDUX (NGRX) and Angular Material
+This project was generated Angular version 10.0.0 with REDUX (NGRX) and Angular Material.

 ## Description